($1,678) Cost of Moving From Michigan to Montana

 FAQs

-What is the cheapest way to move from Michigan to Montana?toggle
+What is the cheapest way to move from Michigan to Montana?

-Do movers transport your car from Michigan to Montana?toggle
+Do movers transport your car from Michigan to Montana?

-What are the benefits of moving from Michigan to Montana?toggle
+What are the benefits of moving from Michigan to Montana?

-The main reasons people are moving from Michigan to Montana are the amazing upsides of living in Montana such as unmatched natural beauty and bountiful outdoor opportunities.
+More and more folks are relocating from Michigan to Montana to enjoy all the perks that come with living in Montana, such as: unmatched natural beauty and bountiful outdoor opportunities.

-Is it cheaper to live in Michigan or Montana?toggle
+Is it cheaper to live in Michigan or Montana?

-It is generally cheaper to live in Michigan than in Montana.
+Living in Michigan usually costs less than in Montana.
 Housing is much more affordable in Michigan, with average rent about 7% less and home prices 47% lower than in Montana.
 Taxes are also lower in Michigan, most notably income taxes, which are more than 30% less than those paid by Montana residents.

 Helpful moving resources